A summary of select cases handled by the firm:

 Trans Mountain Pipeline ULC v.
 Dutton et al. (BCSC)

 The firm acted for defendants in a lawsuit and injunction application brought by Trans Mountain Pipeline ULC, a Canadian subsidiary of international oil company Kinder Morgan.
-The oil company sought to conduct drilling work on protected Burnaby Mountain, which lead to peaceful protests involving hundreds of people including students, professors, indigenous leaders and other concerned community members.
-The oil company discontinued the lawsuit in January, 2015 and agreed to pay legal costs.
+The oil company sought to conduct drilling work on Burnaby Mountain, which lead to peaceful protests involving hundreds of people including students, professors, indigenous leaders and other community members.
+Trans Mountain discontinued the lawsuit in January 2015 and paid legal costs.

 - Trans Mountain drops civil action against Burnaby Kinder Morgan protesters (Jan.
 30, 2015, CBC)

 - Kinder Morgan loses bid to extend injunction (Nov.
 27, 2014, CBC)

 - Burnaby residents ask court to toss out Kinder Morgan’s lawsuit (Nov.
 7, 2014, Vancouver Observer)

 - Kinder Morgan takes pipeline protesters to court (Oct.
 31, 2014, Global BC)

 - Judge rejects Burnaby’s injunction bid against Kinder Morgan (Sept.
 17, 2014, Globe and Mail)